 A second theoretical link is with self-determination theory, which suggests that people are happier if they feel like they are living in accordance with their own desires, rather than being driven from the outside.
 The authors again hypothesize — although this isn’t something we see directly in data — that independence might play a role in increasing these feelings of self-determination.

 A final point relates to our evolutionary background.
 For most of human history, and still in many societies today, children had more freedom (and more was expected of them in terms of contribution to the larger group).
-The common setup we have today, with the combination of scaffolding and expectation, is counter to this.
+The common setup we have today, with the combination of scaffolding and expectations, is counter to this.
 So perhaps kids are not adapted to it.
-(I’d recommend Hunt, Gather, Parent for a different type of perspective on this.)

 The role of risk in childhood

 (More generally: It is extremely difficult, not to say impossible, to imagine nailing an answer to this question.
 We are looking to explain a broad trend shift from sometime around 2012.
 A lot of things happened in 2012.
 Hasbro reintroduced the Furby.
 The Avengers came out.
-Of course, it’s not likely that a creepy fuzzy toy or a blockbuster movie franchise drives teen mental health, but the evidence for it isn’t a lot weaker than some of the other theories.)
+Of course, it’s not likely that a creepy fuzzy toy or a blockbuster movie franchise drives teen mental health, but the evidence for it isn’t that much weaker than some other theories about social media.)

 The point is not that our children need to play elimination in a parking lot.
 But I was compelled by this piece to some reflection on scaffolding, and perhaps a greater need to look at where we are comfortable introducing independence to our kids.
 We have a strong and appropriate parental instinct to protect our children.
 The point here is that letting them go a little freer is actually part of that protection.